VAle512/smart-crawler/README.md

 # Smart crawler of structured websites

-A smart distributed crawler that infers navigation models of structured websites, used to efficiently crawl their pages and extract structured data from them.
+A smart distributed crawler that infers navigation models of structured websites.

-The crawling process is divided in 2 phases:
+The crawling process is made up of in 2 phases:

 1. Given a list of entrypoints (homepage URLs), the navigation model of each website is automatically inferred by exploring a limited, yet representative, sample of theirs HTML pages.
 The generated models divide each website in classes of similarly structured pages, called *Page Classes*, and describe the properties of links between different Page Classes.